Buzzing for BeyHive homecoming mums

 This is what a high school homecoming in Texas is like for the superfans, and the mums have a lot to do with it.

 The anticipation begins at the first thought of homecoming.
-If you’re a superfan, you’re involved in your school in some way, such as cheerleading, marching band, student government, sports, or a service club.
-You’re already plugged in to the energy and the build-up to the big day.
+If you’re a superfan, you’re involved in your school in some way, such as cheerleading, marching band, student government, sports, or a school club.
+You’re already plugged in to the energy and build-up to the big day.

-So… my anticipation grew as scroll, scroll, scrolled through the article.
-There were 28 photos included in Vogue’s online photo essay, and the photograph of Anna’s back turned out to be the only one that includes a homecoming mum.
+All in all, there are 28 photos included in Vogue’s online photo essay.
+Turns out, the photograph of Anna’s back is the only one that includes even a sliver of a homecoming mum.

-I know.
-Vogue didn’t travel to Houston only to take photos of homecoming mum-wearing Beyoncé fans.
-But if you begin with phrases like “Texas-sized chrysanthemum corsages…on parade”, “pep rally”, and “homecoming court”, please let me make eye contact with at least one homecoming mum so I can see its full glory.
-After all, Anna understood the assignment, too.
+Listen, I know Vogue didn’t travel to Houston to take photos of homecoming mums.
+But if you start a feature article with “Whenever Beyoncé performs in her native Houston, her return creates a rippling homecoming effect across the city…” and include phrases like “Texas-sized chrysanthemum corsages…on parade”, “pep rally”, and “homecoming court”, please let me make eye contact with at least one of those mums.

 Did you wear a homecoming mum to a Cowboy Carter show?
+Or to your homecoming?
 I’d love to share a photo of it here!
 Contact me.